Build it and they will come.

 How do I know this?
 Because you’re here.

 That’s not a bad thing though, so don’t be ashamed.
-The fact that your search lead you here means you’re already one step ahead of most new bloggers.
+The fact that you came here means you’re already one step ahead of most new bloggers.

 In this post, you’re going to learn the best ways to increase website views as a new blogger.